Old School (Brooklyn Nine-Nine): Plot

 In the cold open, the squad members steal Scully's smelly shoes from him while he's asleep and blow them up outside, only for the explosion to make the smell worse.

-Jimmy Brogan, a former journalist and author of police novels in the 1970s, is visiting the precinct to research an article on how the NYPD has changed since the 1970s.
+Jimmy Brogan, a journalist and former author of police novels in the 1970s, is visiting the precinct to research an article on how the NYPD has changed since the 1970s.
 Jake Peralta is a big fan of the books; they inspired him to become a detective.
 However, he fails to impress Brogan, who shows no interest in the modern environment and the new route the precinct has taken, disparaging Peralta and Amy Santiago as "hair bags".
 Meanwhile, Rosa is scheduled to give testimony in an assault case, and Terry and Charles are concerned about how she comes across to juries.
 They try to change her demeanor to make her less abrasive in court but are unsuccessful.

 Despite Captain Holt's admonishment that the "good old days" that Brogan writes about were rife with sexism, homophobia, and racism, Peralta continues to try to win Brogan over.
 The two spend a night getting drunk at Shaw's, and the next day, an extremely hungover Peralta discovers that Brogan has plans to use quotes from their conversation in his article, including criticism of Holt that may damage the captain's reputation.
 Peralta meets with Brogan to try and convince him not to publish the offending remarks, and returns having punched him in the face.

 In court, Rosa struggles to appear less confrontational, but finds it difficult in the face of a particularly provocative defense attorney.
 Charles tells her to go to a 'happy place', which works, and she is able to give convincing testimony that results in a conviction.
 Later, when she reveals her 'happy place' was imagining a graphically violent encounter with the defense attorney, Terry schedules her for a psych evaluation.

 Holt is furious with Peralta for his assault on Brogan, and nearly suspends him.
-Later, however, Santaigo tells him the whole story: Brogan agreed not to publish the quotes, but when Peralta was complimentary towards Holt, Brogan called Holt a homophobic slur, at which point Peralta punched him out.
+Later, however, Santiago tells him the whole story: Brogan agreed not to publish the quotes, but when Peralta was complimentary towards Holt, Brogan called Holt a homophobic slur, at which point Peralta punched him out.
 Holt softens at this and implicitly lets Peralta know that he is okay with what happened.
 Having seen Brogan's true colors, Peralta stops admiring him, and the Nine-Nine blows up Jake's prized copy of Brogan's The Squad the same way they blew up Scully's shoes earlier in the episode.